paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-overview.md

 - Dependency-specific bucket is set up for metadata and compiled dependencies
 - RFC model is enacted for recording dependency rationale for every dependency
-- Remove references to Cloud Foundry compilation code, buildpacks implement dependency compilation code (if needed) in Golang
+- Remove references to Cloud Foundry compilation code, buildpacks implement dependency compilation code (if needed) in the language of maintainer's choice.
 - Version retrieval code is removed from the dep-server repository and moved into Buildpacks
 - Dependencies are made available in a manner compatible with a variety of stacks